moweiwei/nextjs-strapi-blog/README.md

 Once you have your token add it to your `NEXT_PUBLIC_STRAPI_API_TOKEN` variable name in the `.env` file.

 Also create a token that will allow us to submit our form.

-Name: Public API Form Submit
+- Name: Public API Form Submit
-Description: Form Submission.
+- Description: Form Submission.
-Token duration: Unlimited
+- Token duration: Unlimited
-Token type: Custom
+- Token type: Custom

 In Permissions lets give the following access.

 | Content  | Permissions
 |----------|:-------------:|
 | Lead-Form-Submission | create |

 Add your token to your `NEXT_PUBLIC_STRAPI_FORM_SUBMISSION_TOKEN` variable name in the `.env` file.

-Once your environment variables are set you can start your frontend application by running `yarn dev`.
+Once your environment variables are set you can start your frontend application by running `pnpm dev`.

 You should now see your Next JS frontend.